noahgift/cloud-data-analysis-at-scale/topics/aws-lambda.md

 ## AWS Step Functions

-A key advantage of AWS Step functions is ability to pipeline actions together.
+A key advantage of AWS Step functions is the ability to pipeline actions together.

 ![Screen Shot 2020-03-24 at 2 24 27 PM](https://user-images.githubusercontent.com/58792/77462944-30126a00-6ddb-11ea-8fbc-bdc2e19bab25.png)